Silk Road is available to rent or buy from 22nd March on all major platforms.

 READ MORE: ZEROZEROZERO

-As the film opens, a sandal-wearing, hoodie cloaked young man walks into a San Francisco Public Library in 2013.
-The young man in question is Ross Ulbricht (Nick Robinson).
-His jittery actions, unshaven face and tired eyes symbolic of a man out of his depth.
-As he sits down at a desk and pulls out his laptop, Ulbricht is unaware of the federal agents surrounding him, each one waiting for him to log in to his now world-famous Silk Road site.
-However, just as Ulbricht begins typing, his phone rings, a mysterious voice stopping him in his tracks.
+As the film opens, a sandal-wearing, hoodie-cloaked young man walks into a San Francisco Public Library.
+The young man in question is Ross Ulbricht (Nick Robinson); his jittery movements, unshaven face and tired eyes symbolic of a man out of his depth and out of places to run.
+As he sits at a desk and pulls out his laptop, Ulbricht is unaware of the federal agents surrounding him, each waiting for him to log in to his now world-famous Silk Road site.
+However, just as Ulbricht begins typing, his phone rings and a mysterious voice stops him in his tracks.

 We are then taken back to a Texas bar where the confident and idealistic Ulbricht woos Julia (Alexandra Shipp) with his libertarian values and beliefs, leading to the start of a long and loving relationship.
 Early into his relationship with Julia, Ulbricht floats the idea of a new business venture to Julia and his best friend Max (Daniel David Stewart)- the Silk Road, a dark web Amazon for drugs.
 Meanwhile, just across town, a disgraced police officer Rick Bowden (Jason Clarke), is fresh out of rehab; his punishment on returning to work a move from the drugs unit to cybercrime, where his unorthodox policing style is neither welcome nor supported by his new colleagues.
 But, as the Silk Road booms and the money pours in, could Bowden’s belief in street-level policing be the answer to cracking Ulbricht’s new enterprise?